shyndman/lmnop-transcribe/memory-bank/activeContext.md

 -   Completed integration with the Wyoming server for Speech-to-Text (STT).
 -   Completed the transcription functionality.
 -   Completed user feedback mechanisms.
+-   **D-Bus for Inter-Application Signaling:** Decided to use D-Bus as the standard mechanism for the `lmnop-transcribe` service to signal its state to other applications.

 ## Learnings and Project Insights